bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

-# TODO Friday
-* Sky animations
+* Masks need eyeblobs

 # TODO Saturday
 * Blocker bug: Presences sometimes lose their floor zIndex?
 (This does happen in production as well.)
+* Sky animations
+* Load banner text later so that font has time to load.

+# TODO Monday
+* Actor animations

 # Nice UI TODO:
-* Load banner text later so that font has time to load.
 * Remove depth shading from slant direction cubes?

 # Nice TODO: